syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Upgrade.md

 Uninstall the trial version and install the fully licensed installer from the [License and Downloads](https://www.syncfusion.com/account/downloads) section of our website to upgrade from the trial version.

 N> * The License key registration is no longer required for Flutter from version 18.3.0.x.
-As a result, there is no need to generate or register Syncfusion Flutter license keys in your Flutter projects.
+So there is no need to generate or register Syncfusion Flutter license keys in your Flutter projects.
-* If you are using Syncfusion controls prior to version 18.3.0.x, please use this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#flutter) to register your license key.
+* If you are using Syncfusion controls prior to version 18.3.0.x, please follow this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key#flutter) to register your license key.